carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 {: .output}

 Now we will create the folders for the BGCs of the dataset_1 genomes.
-We will take advantage on the strain name of our _Streptococcus agalactiae_ lineages to create their folders:
+We will take advantage of the strain name of our _Streptococcus agalactiae_ lineages to create their folders:

 ~~~
 $ for i in 18RS21 COH1 515 H36B A909 CJB111;